 Even if you’re in a great mood, having a wonderful day… Those seemingly minor interactions sneak in and fester.
 Until your day is shot and you may as well head to bed to try tomorrow.

-After teaching about happiness for decades, this is the biggest question I’m asked:
+I’ve been teaching about happiness for decades, and THIS is the biggest problem people bring to me.

-“What do I do about all these negative people?”
+“What do I do about all these negative people in my life?!”